marutkin/marutkin.github.io/README.md

-# 101st Airborne Strategy
+# 101 support strategy

-For your eyes only.
+For your eyes only!